mirkin/pi-word-clock/docs/new_pi_setup.md

 **USEFUL**
 J - Join current line with next line, brings next line up and appends

+SHELL STUFF
-:! followed by any shell command to execute a command
+:! followed by any shell command to execute a command ctrl-z suspends vim so you can do work in your shell fg resumes vim :sh starts new subshell and ctrl-d or exit to get back to vim

 % will find matchin parentheses